HCJ 1951/99

 As an example for the absence of military control in the territory

-by the IDF, it may be mentioned, that from time to time the SLA, in
+IDF, it may be mentioned, that from time to time the SLA, in

-response to firing by Hizbollah, fires at civilian population centers,
+firing by Hizbollah, fires at civilian population centers,

-contrary to Israel's policy and to its interests and contrary to the
+Israel's policy and to its interests and contrary to the

-understandings of the "Grapes of Wrath", and following which the State of
+the "Grapes of Wrath", and following which the State of

-Israel is harmed and complaints are lodged with the monitoring committee.
+complaints are lodged with the monitoring committee.

 For example -